eshangark/Arduino-Projects/README.md

 ### Project 4 - Morse Code Translator
 **Folder**: `Morse Code Translator`
 In this project, you’ll learn how to implement a Morse code translator using an Arduino and buttons.
-The project uses the following components:
+The project includes:
-- Button inputs for dot, dash, and enter actions
-- A LiquidCrystal I2C display for output
 - The Arduino code (`Morse_Code_Translator_4.ino`)
 - A detailed `README.md` explaining the components used, wiring connections, how the code works, and how to input Morse code for translation.